RobJinon/batch-encrypt-pdfs/README.md

 Description: This is a Python program that encrypts batch of files using `pikepdf` module.

 ## ❔ How to use (Users)
-1. Download the repository.
+1. Download the repository (https://github.com/RobJinon/batch-encrypt-pdfs).
 If you can't access, ask for permission to be added as collaborator.
 2. Download the executable (EXE) file `batch_encrypt.exe`.
 3. Before starting, make sure that you have 1) the <ins> files to be encrypted </ins> and 2) the <ins> CSV/XLSX file </ins> that contains the list of filenames and birthdate ready.
 Take note of their location in your File Manager as well to easily find them later. <br />
 ⚠️ NOTE: Make sure that the list of filenames in the CSV/XLSX file is coherent with the filenames of the actual files to be encrypted in the directory. <br />